Home » Medieval English Drama » Everyman in Performance

 B. Amateur Productions and Multiple Staging

-Of the plays suitable for performance on a number of separate stages, The Castle of Perseverance (1400-1425) is the best known.
+The Castle of Perseverance (1400-1425) is the best known of the plays suitable for performance on more than one separate stage.
 It was preceded by The Pride of Life (c.
-1350) and followed, at the end of the fifteenth or beginning of the sixteenth century, by the multiple-stage plays of the Digby manuscript, The Killing of the Children, Mary Magdalene and The Conversion of Saint PaulProductions using separate stages were more elaborate than those on single sets.
-Cast sizes were flexible and opportunities for doubling were not cultivated.
+1350) and followed, at the end of the fifteenth or beginning of the sixteenth century, by the multiple-stage plays of the Digby manuscript, The Killing of the Children, Mary Magdalene and The Conversion of Saint Paul.
+As you’d expect, scripts composed for separate stages were more elaborate than those intended for single sets.
+In multiple-stage plays cast sizes were flexible and opportunities for doubling were not cultivated.
 Complicated staging and effects were usual.
-Mary Magdalene, for instance, required thirteen scaffolds, two of which went up in flames, and a ship that circumnavigated the playing area three times.
+Mary Magdalene, for instance, required thirteen scaffolds, two of which went up in flames during performance, and a ship that circumnavigated the playing area three times.
 The Conversion of Saint Paul has the following stage directions:

 Here cometh a fervent with great tempest, and Saul falleth down off his horse; that done, Godhead speaketh in heaven. (line 182)